anshnanda/Netflix-Me/README.md

 # Netflix-Me
-Web app that selects a random movie/tv show from Netflix
+Web app that selects a random movie/tv show from Netflix.
+Developed using Python/Flask